László Szabó (chess player): Biography

 Into the 1960s and 1970s, he continued to excel in international competition; first at Zagreb 1964, first at Budapest 1965 (with Lev Polugaevsky and Mark Taimanov), first at Sarajevo 1972, first at Hilversum 1973 (with Geller) and tied for first at Hastings 1973/74 (with Gennady Kuzmin, Jan Timman and Mikhail Tal).
 The last tournament that he participated in was Jubiliee tournament in Groningen in 1996.

 In total, he represented Hungary at eleven Chess Olympiads, playing first board on five occasions and delivering many medal-winning performances.
 In 1937, he took the team silver and individual silver medals, in 1952 an individual bronze, in 1956 a team bronze and in 1966, team bronze and individual silver.

+In a 1961 item of the Hungarian sports newsreel Magyar Sporthíradó, published by Budapest Filmstúdió, Szabó and István Bilek participated in a live-chess exhibition in which performers represented the pieces on a large board.

 Szabó was the best player in Hungary for nearly 20 years (eventually being succeeded by Lajos Portisch around 1963/64.)
 Chessmetrics.com, which attempts to rank players, suggests that Szabo was sixth in the world in 1946.

 His family donated Szabó's entire chess library and his papers to the Cleveland Public Library John G. White Chess and Checkers Collection.
 The John G. White Collection of Chess and Checkers is the largest chess library in the world (32,568 volumes of books and serials, including 6,359 volumes of bound periodicals.)